Skip to main content

 CommandWhat it does

 crewship inbox listShow unread items (default). --state all|read|resolved, --kind waitpoint|escalation|failed_run|message, --limit, --format json|yaml|quiet.
+JSON now includes payload, sender_type, and (for agent senders) avatar_seed + avatar_style.

 crewship inbox read <id>Mark an item as read.

-crewship inbox unread <id>Flip back to unread.
+crewship inbox unread <id>Flip back to unread (also the way to restore an archived item).

 crewship inbox resolve <id>Mark resolved.
 Optional --action approved|denied|retried|cancelled|acknowledged|dismissed to record the decision shape.